Skip to product information

 Envelope

-The Very High and Very Powerful Prince King of the Two Sicilies, My Good Brother and Cousin
+The Most High and Most Powerful Prince King of the Two Sicilies, My Good Brother and Cousin

-In 1831, with the abdication of the throne by his father, D. Pedro II began to be prepared to assume the empire, which occurred in 1840 with the so-called Majority Coup, which made the 14-year-old Prince the new emperor of Brazil.
-As the Regency Period (1831 - 1840) was marked by great political instability, great expectations arose in the figure of the emperor, as a symbol of the nation's unity.
-On July 23, 1840, a crowd of thousands of people - the people, nobles, military - gathered to witness the swearing in of his office in the Senate chamber, which provoked a feeling of euphoria, liberation and renewal for the citizens.
-Brazilians.
+In 1831, with his father's abdication of the throne, D. Pedro II began to be prepared to take over the empire, which occurred in 1840 with the so-called Coup of Majority, which made the 14-year-old Prince the new Emperor of Brazil.
+Since the Regency Period (1831 - 1840) was marked by great political instability, great expectations were born in the figure of the emperor, as a symbol of the unity of the nation.
+On July 23, 1840, a crowd of thousands of people - the common people, nobles, and military - gathered to witness his oath of office in the Senate chamber, which provoked a feeling of euphoria, liberation, and renewal among Brazilians.

-Fernando II of the Two Sicilies (1810 - 1859) was Dom Pedro II's first cousin, due to the fact that Fernando II's mother, Princess Maria Carolina of Austria, was the sister of Dom Pedro II's mother, Princess Maria Leopoldina (both were daughters of Francis I, Emperor of Austria).
-The treatment of "brother" in the letter must be fraternal.
-Ferdinand II reigned for a long time with wisdom and moderation, but gradually became an absolutist, isolated monarch from 1847 onwards, after a series of internal revolts that he forcefully suppressed.
-In 1843, Pedro II was married by proxy in Italy to Teresa Cristina, princess of the Kingdom of the Two Sicilies, and sister of Fernando II.
+Ferdinand II of the Two Sicilies (1810 - 1859) was a first cousin of Dom Pedro II, since Ferdinand II's mother, Princess Maria Carolina of Austria, was the sister of Dom Pedro II's mother, Princess Maria Leopoldina (both were daughters of Francis I, Emperor of Austria).
+The title "brother" in the letter is intended to be fraternal.
+Ferdinand II reigned for a long time with wisdom and moderation, but gradually became an isolated absolutist monarch from 1847 onwards, after a series of internal revolts that he forcefully repressed.
+In 1843, Pedro II married Teresa Cristina, princess of the Kingdom of the Two Sicilies, and sister of Ferdinand II, by proxy in Italy.

 View full details